 How to Submit Data via the DOE Geothermal Data Repository (DOE-GDR)

-As required by DOE Geothermal Technologies Program Funding Opportunity Announcements for Financial Assistance awards, all funds recipients must submit data that is generated by work funded by DOE to the DOE Geothermal Data Repository (DOE-GDR).
+As required by DOE Geothermal Technologies Office Funding Opportunity Announcements for Financial Assistance awards, all funds recipients must submit data that is generated by work funded by DOE to the DOE Geothermal Data Repository (DOE-GDR).
 Within 90 days of receiving an award, the recipient must develop a data plan listing the specific type of data that will be generated as part of each task and project deliverable.

 Project budgets must include the cost of providing the required data.
 The data will be made publicly available via the National Geothermal Data System (NGDS) once it has been submitted and accepted into the DOE-GDR system, or if the data is protected or subject to moratorium it will be held in a secure section of the DOE-GDR for the required time period.
 The Recipient shall follow the steps listed below for data submission.